Revelation 10

 Read by Ben Quash

-The Epistle to the Hebrews famously reminds its readers that some have entertained angels unawares (Hebrews 13:2; cf. Genesis 18:1–8).
+The Epistle to the Hebrews famously reminds its readers that some have entertained angels unawares (Hebrews 13:2; see also, Genesis 18:1–8).
 Angels in the biblical tradition, like the gods of Greece and Rome, frequently appear on earth in human form.
 Yet not all angels assume such a disguise.
 The rich panoply of angels in John’s apocalyptic vision makes no attempt to hide their heavenly origin.
 They fly (e.g. Revelation 14:6); they minister in the heavenly sanctuary (e.g. 8:3–5); they descend, like the mighty angel John describes in this passage (10:1).
 Nonetheless, the artist still faces a challenge when depicting them visually.
 What do angels look like?
 How does the heavenly realm manifest itself to the terrestrial, in the chaotic, topsy-turvy, apocalyptic world unveiled in Revelation?
 In particular, how can the kaleidoscope of details attributed to this particular angel be effectively portrayed?

 In the tradition of Anglo-Norman illuminated apocalypses, the Cloisters Apocalypse chooses artistic convention over slavishly-literal depiction of the biblical text.
 His Christ-like features notwithstanding, this angel is typically Gothic.
 He is youthful, a nod in the direction of angelic immortality, and has androgynous features.
 He has prominent, colourful wings, their size not only proportionate to his body, but hinting at the speed of his flight from heaven.
 Rather than him being ‘wrapped in a cloud’, the latter functions as a backdrop, marking the boundary between earth and heaven.
 There is just a mere hint of the ‘legs like pillars of fire’ in the fiery-red feet visible below the angel’s tunic.